gamename/raspberry-pi-pico-optocoupler/README.md

 are not interrupted by the wedges I had screwed to the doors.
 Alignment problem of some kind, no doubt.

 But after re-re-checking alignment, it was clear they were exactly where they should be: positioned between the beam emitter and receiver when the door was closed.

 After much experimentation, I figured out the *color* of the wedge was key.
 My example was light colored.
 I tried putting a white sheet of paper in the slot (between transmitter and receiver) and got the same result.
 The coupler didn't consider itself "blocked".
-But it would consider itself blocked if something dark were used.
+I then tried a dark sheet of paper and got a successful result.
+Therefore, the coupler would consider itself blocked if something dark was used.

 On a hunch, I wrapped black electrical tape around the wedges (see pics below) and it worked!
 The coupler finally considered itself blocked with the doors closed.
 The LEDs dutifully turned off.